-One recent study found that surveillance bias was unlikely the reason for increased incidence in second cancers in people with a history of breast cancer.
+A 2016 study suggests that surveillance bias was unlikely the reason for increased incidence in second cancers in people with a history of breast cancer.
 The researchers left out people who were diagnosed with the second cancer within a year of their primary cancer diagnosis.

-- Get yearly mammograms from ages 45 to 55.
+- get mammograms every other year from ages 50 to 74

-If you’re at a higher risk for breast cancer due to genetic or lifestyle factors, you should discuss a screening plan with your doctor before age 40.
+If you’re at higher risk for breast cancer due to genetic or lifestyle factors, discuss your screening plan with your healthcare provider before age 40.

 There are no formal guidelines for thyroid cancer screening.
-Doctors typically recommend being evaluated if you have the following:
+Healthcare providers typically recommend being evaluated if you have the following: